aidan-hubley/Obsidian/MBA Classes/Business Analytics (BUSA 505)/Week 5/Discussion 5.md

 Davenport, T. H., Iansiti, M., & Serels, A. (2013).
 Managing with analytics at Procter & Gamble (Case No. 9-613-045).
 Harvard Business School. https://www.hbsp.harvard.edu/educators

 ##### My Response to David:
 Hello David, thank you for your post.
 I agree with your points about the importance of data centralization.
 I know my organization would deeply benefit from a more data-driven culture.
-Reliable accessible data is so important
+Reliable accessible data is so important for effective decision-making across the whole professionals.